 Undergraduate students should apply for admission to Samford University through the Office of Admission in conjunction with registering for an audition.
+To prepare for your audition and interview please refer to the School of the Arts Application/Audition Checklist.
 To begin the Samford or Common Application, please log in as a new user.

 Students majoring in fine art, graphic design, interior design, or pre-architecture have the option to submit an electronic portfolio by February 1, 2017, for School of the Arts scholarship consideration.
 A portfolio is not required for entering freshmen to declare a major in these programs.

-Students majoring in music or theatre are required to audition/interview for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2017 enrollment are November 4-5, February 3-4, and February 24-25.
+Students majoring in music are required to audition/interview for admission to the School of the Arts.
+On-campus auditions are strongly encouraged; our dates for audition and interview weekends for students seeking fall 2017 enrollment are November 4-5, February 3-4, and February 24-25.
 Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts recruiter to discuss these options.

 A bachelor of music (B.M.) degree, or an equivalent degree, from an institution accredited by the National Association of Schools of Music is required for admission to all programs.
 An applicant whose undergraduate preparation does not meet these specifications may be admitted provisionally, with the requirement that course work stipulated at the time of admission be completed to ensure that preparation is equivalent to that of a graduate of the bachelor of music degree program offered by the Division of Music at Samford.
 Courses completed in satisfying this requirement must earn a grade of at least B and do not count toward the master’s degree.